-- know about process dynamics and be able to develop process model. - Determine the optimum controller(P, PI, PID) settings using various tuning methods and able to compare the performance of enhanced PID controllers with that of conventional PID controller - Gain knowledge about the construction, operation, characteristics and selection of control valves.

-• Get familiarized with different multi loop control schemes and their applications
+- Know about process dynamics and be able to develop process model. - Determine the optimum controller( P, PI, PID) settings using various tuning methods and able to compare the performance of enhanced PID controllers with that of conventional PID controller - Gain knowledge about the construction, operation, characteristics and selection of control valves. - Get familiarized with different multi loop control schemes and their applications - Develop suitable control schemes for any industrial application

-EIC 3212 COMMUNICATION ENGINEERING L T P C
+EIC 3212 COMMUNICATION ENGINEERING L T P C 3 0 0 3